vadimcn/codelldb/MANUAL.md

     "initCommands": [
         "platform select <platform>", // Execute `platform list` for a list of available remote platform plugins.
         "platform connect connect://<remote_host>:<port>",
-        "settings set target.inherit-env false", // See the note below.
+        "settings set target.inherit-env false", // See note below.
     ],
     "env": {
-        "PATH": "...", // See the note below.
+        "PATH": "...", // See note below.
     }
 }
 ```
 Note: By default, debuggee will inherit environment from the debugger.
 However, this environment  will be of your
 **local** machine.
-In most cases these values will not be suiteble on the remote
+In most cases these values will not be suitable on the remote system,
-system, so you should consider disabling environment inheritance with `settings set target.inherit-env false` and
+so you should consider disabling environment inheritance with `settings set target.inherit-env false` and
 initializing them as appropriate, starting with `PATH`.

 ### Connecting to a gdbserver-style agent